FLink30/Guess-the-song/README.md

 # Guess-the-song
 A music-game-app for children and teenagers.

-During the winter semester 2022/23 we designed a music-app prototype from scratch.
-The app should include one special feature, so i decided to develop a music game, where the users can play against their friends and have to gues the song.
+During the winter semester 2022/23 I designed a music-app prototype from scratch.
+The app should include one special feature, so i decided to develop a music game, where the users can play against their friends and have to guess songs.
 While playing the game they can like the song and the app automatically generates a playlist, which is available for both players.

 ## Features:
 - the user can create their own playlists etc.